Boyan-MILANOV/ropium/README.md

 			config: 	configure ROPGenerator
 			exit: 		exit ROPGenerator

-If you you ROPGenerator for the first time, quickly configure the tool
+If you are using ROPGenerator for the first time, quickly configure the tool

 	>>> config arch=X86_64 ropgadget=/home/ropgenerator/ROPgadget
 	Now working under architecture: X86_64